 In binary, a set of 11 (1's and 0's) bits can represent a number between 0 and 2047.

-If you're interested in the math behind binary conversion, see below.
-If not skip the two windows below.
+If you're interested in the math behind binary conversion, see below:

 A binary conversion to a decimal number (i.e. a "normal" number that we are familiar with), is done by taking the sum of a sequence numbers dictated by whether there is a 0 or 1 in a certain position of the binary.